chinapedia/wikipedia.abstract.en/Page/Khmer_architecture.md

 Stairs

-Angkor_Wat,_Camboya,_2013-08-15,_DD_054.JPG are daunting.]]
+are daunting.]]
 Angkorean stairs are notoriously steep.
 Frequently, the length of the riser exceeds that of the tread, producing an angle of ascent somewhere between 45 and 70 degrees.
 The reasons for this peculiarity appear to be both religious and monumental.
 From the religious perspective, a steep stairway can be interpreted as a "stairway to heaven," the realm of the gods.
 "From the monumental point of view," according to Angkor-scholar Maurice Glaize, "the advantage is clear – the square of the base not having to spread in surface area, the entire building rises to its zenith with a particular thrust."[29]

 Motifs

 Apsara and devata

-Apsarasdevatakdei01.jpg.]]
-Bayon,_Angkor_Thom,_Camboya,_2013-08-16,_DD_04.jpgs''' appear on this pillar at the 12th-century Buddhist temple the Bayon.]]
+.]] s''' appear on this pillar at the 12th-century Buddhist temple the Bayon.]]
 Apsaras, divine nymphs or celestial dancing girls, are characters from Indian mythology.
 Their origin is explained in the story of the churning of the Ocean of Milk, or samudra manthan, found in the Vishnu Purana.
 Other stories in the Mahabharata detail the exploits of individual apsaras, who were often used by the gods as agents to persuade or seduce mythological demons, heroes and ascetics.
 The widespread use of apsaras as a motif for decorating the walls and pillars of temples and other religious buildings, however, was a Khmer innovation.
 In modern descriptions of Angkorian temples, the term "apsara" is sometimes used to refer not only to dancers but also to other minor female deities, though minor female deities who are depicted standing about rather than dancing are more commonly called "devatas".[30]

 Apsaras and devatas are ubiquitous at Angkor, but are most common in the foundations of the 12th century.
 Depictions of true (dancing) apsaras are found, for example, in the Hall of Dancers at Preah Khan, in the pillars that line the passageways through the outer gallery of the Bayon, and in the famous bas-relief of Angkor Wat depicting the churning of the Ocean of Milk.
 The largest population of devatas (around 2,000) is at Angkor Wat, where they appear individually and in groups.[31]

 Dvarapala

-Banteay_Kdei,_Angkor,_Camboya,_2013-08-16,_DD_15.JPG.]]
+.]]
 Dvarapalas are human or demonic temple guardians, generally armed with lances and clubs.
 They are presented either as a stone statues or as relief carvings in the walls of temples and other buildings, generally close to entrances or passageways.
 Their function is to protect the temples.
 Dvarapalas may be seen, for example, at Preah Ko, Lolei, Banteay Srei, Preah Khan and Banteay Kdei.[32]

 Gajasimha and Reachisey